hanzoai/ROCm/docs/how-to/rocm-for-ai/inference/benchmark-docker/previous-versions/vllm-0.4.3.rst

 ===============

-Use the following procedures to reproduce the benchmark results on an MI300X accelerator with the prebuilt vLLM Docker image.
+Use the following procedures to reproduce the benchmark results on an MI300X GPU with the prebuilt vLLM Docker image.

 .. _vllm-benchmark-get-started: